 Set in a small valley between the house and wildflower meadow is the walled potager, dominated by smart wooden fruit cages and white gravel paths bordered with Espalier peach trees.

 To the rear of the house, an expansive York stone terrace bursts with Summer splendour – roses, lilies & foxgloves provide loose colour & scent amongst the clipped box domes.
-The smooth expanse of lawn beyond is edged with beech pyramids culminating in a simple statue by Nigel Hall.
+The smooth expanse of lawn beyond is edged with beech pyramids culminating in a striking statue by Nigel Hall beside a ha ha.

 Beyond the house, an overflowing pink and purple border is contained within yew buttresses beside another immaculate lawned area framed by espalier limes.